Fun Things To Do In Podgorica Montenegro

 - the small group of passionate (ultra) supporters in the corner were incredibly loud

-If you want to watch football in Podgorica, the two main clubs are FK Buducnost and FK Mladost.
-They play at Pod Goricom Stadium and Mladost Stadium respectively.
+If you want to watch football in Podgorica, the two leading clubs are FK Buducnost and FK Mladost.
+They play at Pod Goricom Stadium and Mladost Stadium, respectively.

 When you get to Podgorica, Google the club names to find out if they’re playing.
 I find the locals are never 100% sure what the schedules are.

-There was the option of hiring a guide, who is knowledgeable – it’s a great option as there very few details about the art on display.
+There was the option of hiring a knowledgeable guide, which is an excellent option as there are very few details about the art on display.
 If you like to know the stories behind the artist, choose the guided tour.

-Podgorica isn’t surrounded by massive mountains towering over the city like Kotor, but there are rolling limestone hills near.
-Most provide cool panoramic city views.
+Podgorica isn’t surrounded by massive mountains towering over the city like Kotor, but there are rolling limestone hills nearby.
+Most provide astounding panoramic city views.

 The best way to go about choosing which one to hike is easy.
 Pick one at random and start walking.
-They aren’t more than a 3-4 km away from the city center.
+They aren’t more than 3-4 km away from the Podgorica city center.

 I was gutted arriving in Kotor to see no one swimming in the bay.
-I was happy a local told me you’d see lots of people taking a summertime dip in the Moraca River flowing through the city.
+Yet, I was definitely happy a local told me you’d see many people taking a summertime dip in the Moraca River flowing through the city.

-If taking a dip in the Moraca River doesn’t sound like you, take a walk across city bridges.
+If taking a dip in the Moraca River doesn’t sound like you, take a walk across the Podgorica bridges.
 Five bridges cross the rivers in the city center, two of which are pedestrian-only.

 The most famous is the Millennium Bridge.
-One of the top sights you should see when you visit Podgorica, this cable-style bridge is quite the spectacle and since opening in 2005 has helped ease congestion.
+One of the top sights you should see when you visit Podgorica, this cable-style bridge is quite the spectacle and, since opening in 2005, has helped ease traffic congestion.